Course overview

 How is the course delivered and assessed?

-Alongside your work-based training, on this apprenticeship you will attend masterclasses at College once a week, which will combine classroom learning with practical sessions in the kitchen to teach you the knowledge and skills you need to complete your apprenticeship.
+Alongside your in-person work-based training, on this apprenticeship, you will attend masterclasses at college every 2 weeks, in-person and online, combining classroom learning with practical sessions in the kitchen to teach you the knowledge and skills you need to complete your apprenticeship.

 Future career and study opportunities